 Effective November 13, 2023, the Company entered into an amendment to the employment agreement of Dr. Chris Chapman, its President and Chief Medical Officer, providing for Dr. Chapman's annual base salary to be adjusted from five hundred thousand dollars (\$500,000) (the "Full Base Salary") to two hundred fifty thousand dollars (\$250,000) in cash per annum, until payment of his Full Base Salary would no longer jeopardize the Company's ability to continue as a going concern, as determined by the Company in its sole discretion.
-The amendment further provides that the remaining \$250,000 of base salary per annum (the "Deferral Amount") shall be deferred until payment of the Deferral Amount would no longer jeopardize the Company's ability to continue as a going concern, as determined by the Company in its sole discretion, as determined by the Company in its sole discretion, as determined by the Company in the mount") shall be deferred until payment of the Deferral Amount would no longer jeopardize the Company's ability to continue as a going concern, as determined by the Company in its sole discretion, at which time the Deferral Amount may be paid, at Dr. Chapman's election, in shares of Common Stock or in cash.
-As of December 31, 2023, the Company had recognized a salary deferral of \$28,846 which is included in Deferred Compensation Payable on the Consolidated Balance Sheet.
+The amendment further provides that the remaining \$250,000 of base salary per annum (the "Deferral Amount") shall be deferred until payment of the Deferral Amount would no longer jeopardize the Company's ability to continue as a going concern, as determined by the Company in its sole discretion, at which time the Deferral Amount may be paid, at Dr. Chapman's election, in shares of Common Stock or in cash.
+As of December 31, 2024 and December 31, 2023, the Company had recognized a salary deferral of \$149,038 and \$28,846, respectively, which was paid to Dr. Chapman on June 27, 2024.